Effective December 28, 2015

 - Precise Location Data.
 To support behavioral advertising, we may use precise location information, including latitude and longitude.

-- Mobile App Data.
-To support behavioral advertising, we may collect data from mobile apps, such as the content of the apps and event information shared by the apps.
+- Mobile Data.
+To support behavioral advertising, we may collect and/or use data from mobile devices, such as the content of apps and event information shared by the apps, or information from mobile carriers such as de-identified device location or anonymous identifiers associated with the mobile devices.

 - Contextual Data.
 To support contextual advertising, we may collect data about web pages, including page content and page URLs.